 International Classroom programs are offered in three ways:

-- Meet an educator at the Museum
+- At the Museum

 In the Museum: $100 per 30 students plus group admission ($7 per student; $12 per additional adult; all teachers with school ID are FREE)